On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Ordinary Galois deformations

-While $\rho$ is reducible and ordinary for the same filtration \eqref{filtration-rho}, this is not necessarily true for all its ordinary, reducible lifts.
-To account for this phenomenon, we introduce the following functor.
+While $\rho$ admits a $\G_\Q$-quotient which is unramified at $p$ (see \eqref{filtration-rho}), this is not necessarily true for all its ordinary, reducible lifts.
+To account for this discrepancy, we introduce the following functor.

-\begin{defn} Let $\cD^{\eis}_{\rho}$ the subfunctor of $\cD^{\red}_{\rho}$ consisting of deformations which are reducible and ordinary for the same filtration, {\it i.e.} admit a rank $1$ $\G_{\Q}$-quotient which is unramified at $p$. \end{defn}
+\begin{defn} Let $\cD^{\eis}_{\rho}$ be the subfunctor of $\cD^{\red}_{\rho}$ consisting of deformations which are reducible and ordinary for the same filtration, {\it i.e.} admit a rank $1$ $\G_{\Q}$-quotient which is unramified at $p$. \end{defn}